cornell-colab/SGFDH-2021/W5.Basic Text Analysis with Voyant/W5 Game Plan.md

 Some questions to consider:

 * Can you imagine using methods of distant reading in your project?
 If so, what methods?
 * Are there uses outside of your project where text analysis might be useful?

+#### Reading for Tuesday

+Walsh, Melanie & Maria Antoniak (April 2021) [The Goodreads "Classics": A Computational Study of Readers, Amazon, and Crowdsourced Amateur Criticism](https://post45.org/2021/04/the-goodreads-classics-a-computational-study-of-readers-amazon-and-crowdsourced-amateur-criticism/). _Post 45_, Issue 7.

+Melanie will lead the workshop on Tuesday, so bring her your questions!
+It's fine to focus on the section "Topic Modeling Goodreads Reviews," and skim the rest.

 ### Resources